cisco-open/lrac_data_generation/README.md

 6. Install eSpeak-NG (used for the phoneme similarity metric computation)
    - Follow the instructions in https://github.com/espeak-ng/espeak-ng/blob/master/docs/guide.md#linux
+   - NOTE: if you build `eSpeak-NG` from source (not by e.g., apt-get), it may cause an error when running `evaluation_metrics/calculate_phoneme_similarity.py`.
+Refer to the troubleshooting below if you encounter the issue.

 <!--
 ## Optional: Prepare webdataset